Before we get into the nuts and bolts of Texas Holdem strategy, I thought I would share a quote that is quite appropriate for most readers:

 Also, we have a robust hand (the second or third strongest depending on whether our opponents will re-raise KK preflop).
 We can get lots of value and win a big pot by betting; thus this is an excellent spot for a value bet.

 Cbetting for value is a fundamental aspect of our postflop poker strategy and is one of the primary sources of profit at small stakes.
-Ensure you understand and utilize continuation betting fully by reading this great article by the poker bank.
+Ensure you understand and utilize continuation betting fully by reading our in-depth article.

 Below is a dangerous situation to continuation bet: